MunoMono/ddr-public/public/docs/pages/home/linked-data-best-practice.md

 ## Conclusion

-The DDR archive's linked-data infrastructure transforms our collections from an isolated database into an interconnected node in the global knowledge graph.
+The DDR Archive's linked-data infrastructure transforms our collections from an isolated database into an interconnected node in the global knowledge graph.
 By implementing Tim Berners-Lee's principles, adopting Linked Art vocabulary, linking to authoritative vocabularies like Getty AAT, and providing both REST and GraphQL interfaces, we enable:

 1. **Permanent addressability**: every record has a stable URI that never changes
 2. **Machine readability**: semantic formats (JSON-LD, Turtle, RDF/XML) enable automated processing